StarStrider23/sql_games_project/README.md

 9. How did global sales number change from the period 1983-1999 to 2000-2016?

-10. How did Nintendo income vary throught the years 1983-2016?
+10. How did Nintendo income vary throughout the years 1983-2016?
 What was the year with lowest income?
 The highest?
 What is the average income during the period?